BrettLock/memdocs/intune/intune-service/configuration/device-restrictions-android-for-work.md

   This setting applies to:

   - Fully managed devices running any Android version
-  - Corporate owned devices with a work profile running Android 10 or older
+  - Corporate owned devices with a work profile running Android 10 or later

 ### Fully managed and dedicated devices